Maryland Disability Employment Tax Credit - Workforce Development & Adult Learning

 What is it?

 The Maryland Disability Employment Tax Credit (MDETC) is a Maryland State tax credit that allows employers to claim credit for employees with disabilities hired on or after December 31, 2014.

-For each taxable year a credit is allowed in an amount equal to 30% of up to the first $6000 ($1800) of wages paid during the first year and second years of employment.
+For each taxable year a credit is allowed in an amount equal to 30% of up to the first $9000 ($2700) of wages paid during the first year and second years of employment.

 The MDETC does not apply to: